seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Right glad I am he was not at this fray.

 **BENVOLIO**
-Madam, an hour before the worshipp’d sun
+Madam, an hour before the worshipp'd sun
-Peer’d forth the golden window of the east,
+Peer'd forth the golden window of the east,
 A troubled mind drave me to walk abroad;
 Where, underneath the grove of sycamore
-That westward rooteth from the city’s side,
+That westward rooteth from the city's side,
 So early walking did I see your son:
 Towards him I made, but he was ware of me
 And stole into the covert of the wood:
 I, measuring his affections by my own,
-That most are busied when they’re most alone,
+That most are busied when they're most alone,
 Pursued my humour not pursuing his,
-And gladly shunn’d who gladly fled from me.
+And gladly shunn'd who gladly fled from me.

 **MONTAGUE**
 Many a morning hath he there been seen,